 Eligible for EIB funding are businesses that meet all of the following criteria:

-- They are established, operate and will invest within Greece;
+- They are established, operate and will invest mainly in Greece;

 - They should be business not active in non-eligible sectors, as such are described in detail hereinbelow "Non eligible businesses";